 Althea Talbot-Howard Business Manager

-Althea and Andrew have been married for over fifteen years.
+Althea and Andrew have been married for over sixteen years.
 Althea is an international-prizewinning professional musician.
 For many years she specialized in solo oboe performance and private music teaching.
-She now composes chamber music; writes articles about music and Christianity; and continues to teach.
+She now composes classical music; & writes articles about music and Christianity.